SAFCSP-Team/data-structures-and-algorithms-bootcamp/data-structures-and-algorithms-101/03-algorithms/01-searching/01-introduction-to-searching-algorithm.md

 ## Concept

-Searching algorithms are like plans that help us find what we're looking for efficiently.
+Searching algorithms are like **plans that help us find what we're looking** for efficiently.
 They can be used in various real-life situations, from finding information on the internet to solving puzzles.
 By understanding different search algorithms, you can become better at finding things and solving problems effectively.

- Based on the type of search operation, these algorithms are generally classified into two categories:
+ There are lots of different search algorithms but we can divide them into two basic types, algorithms that **don’t make any assumptions about the order** of the list`liner search`, and algorithms that **assume the list is already in order** `binary search`.

- - `Sequential Search`: traversed sequentially and every element is checked.
-For example: Linear Search.
+- `Liner search`: typically involves sequentially scanning the list **from the beginning until the desired element is found or the end** of the list is reached.

- - `Interval Search`: These algorithms are specifically designed for searching in sorted data structures.
-These search algorithms are much more efficient than Linear Search as they repeatedly target the center of the search structure and divide the search space in half.
-For Example: Binary Search.
+- `Binary search`: this algorithm assumes that the list is already in ascending or descending order, and we **leverage the order** of the list to perform more efficient searches **by reducing the search space**.

 <img width="910" alt="binary and linear search" src="https://github.com/SAFCSP-Team/data-structures-and-algorithms-bootcamp/blob/main/data-structures-and-algorithms-101/03-algorithms/01-searching/rec/binary-and-linear-search-animations.gif" />